the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 Eventually, I gave in.
 I turned to the internet to find the tiniest hint possible to nudge me in the right direction.
 I found this [Steam discussion](https://steamcommunity.com/app/353540/discussions/0/357284767240671462/), which turned out to be the perfect hint.

 The author outlined all of their assumptions about the rules and logic of this level, and all the possible solutions and why none of them were viable.
 I nodded along as I read this, these were the same assumptions I had come to.
-Then, in a reply to his own post, the author said:
+Then, in a reply to their own post, the author said:

 > Nevermind, I solved it.
 Unbelievable.
 Stuck on it for so long, as soon as I make a post it hits me.
 If anyone is wondering, the error was assumption (#2).